ans-group/docs.ukfast.co.uk/source/network/firewalls/S2S_VPN_Tab.md

 # Site To Site VPN Dashboard

-On the VPN tab of the editor, click the "Details" button on the "Site To Site" Section.
+On the VPN tab of the editor, click the **Details** button on the **Site To Site** Section.

 ![Site To Site Dashboard](files/editor2_s2s_dash.PNG)

 This screen displays information about the currently configured site-to-site VPNs on your firewall.
-There is also the option to create a site-to-site VPN by clicking the "Add New" button at the top of the page.
+There is also the option to create a site-to-site VPN by clicking the **Add New** button at the top of the page.

 ## Existing Connections

 You can see the peer IP and connection status for VPNs configured on the firewall.
-If the VPN is connected you can force a termination of the tunnel by clicking the "Rekey Connection" button.
-If you click the "Edit" button you are then given the option to change the Peer IP and/or Pre-shared key in use on the tunnel.
+If the VPN is connected you can force a termination of the tunnel by clicking the **Rekey Connection** button.
+If you click the **Edit** button you are then given the option to change the Peer IP and/or Pre-shared key in use on the tunnel.

 ![Edit Peer IP](files/editor2_change_peer_ip.PNG)

-Enter the peer IP and PSK into the boxes provided and click "update".
+Enter the peer IP and PSK into the boxes provided and click **update**.
 If you would like to keep using the same pre-shared key for the new peer then leave the PSK box blank.

-Please note, the change is not made to the firewall until you click "Apply Changes".
+Please note, the change is not made to the firewall until you click **Apply Changes**.

 ## Creating a New Site To Site VPN

-If you click the "Add New" button at the top of the page you can configure a new site-to-site VPN on your firewall.
+If you click the **Add New** button at the top of the page you can configure a new site-to-site VPN on your firewall.

 ![New S2S VPN](files/editor2_config_new_s2s.PNG)